floooh/oryol/BUILD.md

 from the Oryol root directory to run a default command line build for your operating system.

-After the build has finished, you should find a **hello** executable under either **oryol/bin/osx**, **oryol/bin/linux** or **oryol/bin/win32**.
+After the build has finished, you should find a **hello_debug** executable under either **oryol/bin/osx**, **oryol/bin/linux** or **oryol/bin/win32**.
 Running this executable from the command line should print a **Hello World!**.